Esraa-Abas/Multioperational-Calculator-using-infix-algorithsm/README.md

   Accepts input in prefix notation from the keypad, processing the operators and operands as entered.

 - **🔄 Calculation Logic**:
-  Evaluates the expression based on the prefix format, performing the appropriate arithmetic operation.
+  Evaluates the expression based on the infix, performing the appropriate arithmetic operation.

 - **📤 Output Display**:
   Shows the result of the calculation on the LCD after the operation is performed.